Ramongogo/Data-Analysis-Practice/Bank_Churn_Reflection.md

 ## Results
 ---
->**The final selected stacking model composed of ExtraTreesClassifier, RandomForestClassifier, XGBClassifier and LGBMClassifier has an acurracy of 0.9837, capturing 93% of customers whose credit cards have been inactive for two months and are likely to terminate the bank's credit card contract due to prolonged inactivity ,and estimating not only to save 55% of management cost of inactive credit cards but also reduce capital requirement.**
+>**The final selected stacking model composed of ExtraTreesClassifier, RandomForestClassifier, XGBClassifier and LGBMClassifier has a weighted average f1 score of 0.9862, capturing 93% of customers whose credit cards have been inactive for two months and are likely to terminate the bank's credit card contract due to prolonged inactivity ,and estimating not only to save 55% of management cost of inactive credit cards but also reduce capital requirement.**
 ---
 ## Motive
 ---